Blendify/blender-manual/blender_docs/manual/rigging/constraints/transform/copy_scale.rst

       a new field is displayed offering the optional choice to set a *Vertex Group* as target.

 X, Y, Z
-   These buttons control along which axes the scale is constrained - by default, it is enabled along all three.
+   These buttons control along which axes the scale is constrained.

 Offset
    When enabled, this control allows the owner to be scaled (using its current transform properties),